sourabh-burnwal/Dockerizing-a-Flask-Server/README.md

                     "name": "Jellycat Blossom Tulip Bunny Grabber, Pink" }
        }
+       ```

+ ### Important:
-  ### (I am using docker in Ubuntu running inside WSL2 on Windows machine.
-Because of this I was facing some issue to connect to the internet.):
+   - I am using docker in Ubuntu running inside WSL2 on Windows machine.
+Because of this I was facing some issue to connect to the internet.
    - Error I am getting
       ![alt text](https://github.com/sourabh-burnwal/Dockerizing-a-Flask-Server/blob/main/Screenshots/Error%20Because%20of%20WSL2.png)
    - I have found the issue, it's happening because WSL gives dynamic DNS nameservers and it gets copied in the containers.
 I changed the same to Google's.
 But, later found out       that the same needs to be done in the Ubuntu as well.
 I am sure the ones aren't using WSL won't get any errors.
 But if anyone gets, start a issue thread.